Click here to listen to a reading of this blog:

-In the early stages of this condition, Free T4 levels are usually high while TSH levels are low.
-In the later stages, TSH levels are usually high while your T4 are low.
+In the early stages of Subacute Thyroiditis, Free T4 levels are usually high whilst TSH levels are low.
+In the later stages, TSH levels are usually high while T4 levels are low.

-The purpose of treatment for the condition is to reduce pain and inflammation and treat hyperthyroidism, if it occurs.
+The purpose of treatment for the condition is to reduce pain and inflammation and treat hyperthyroidism or hypothyroidism, if they occur.
 Treatment for subacute thyroiditis is usually temporary, as your doctor will eventually wean you off any medications that have been prescribed to treat the condition, as you get better.

-The symptoms of subacute thyroiditis usually go away within one to two years, however, hypothyroidism may end up being permanent and medicine needed for life.
+The symptoms of subacute thyroiditis usually go away within one to two years, however, hypothyroidism may end up being permanent and medication needed for life.

-The American Thyroid Association estimates that approximately 5 percent of people with subacute thyroiditis develop permanent hypothyroidism.
+The American Thyroid Association estimates that approximately 5% of people with subacute thyroiditis develop permanent hypothyroidism.

 You can click on the hyperlinks in the above post to learn more and see references to information given.